itachi0502/Trigger-Detection/README.md

 ### Dataset Source
 The dataset used for this project is the MLEE dataset.
 The original dataset can be downloaded from [here](http://www.nactem.ac.uk/MLEE/#availability).
 The data is annotated in BIO format for sequence labeling tasks.

-### Contextual Data
-In this project, contextual information is added from external sources such as Wikipedia and PubMed.
-Detailed steps on how to preprocess and integrate this contextual data are provided in the GitHub repository.

 ## Training the Model
 ### Run the training script: